tanvir07-cell/Rifat-convocation-center/README.md

-# This is the My Convocation Website For the varsity project:
+# This is the My Convention Website For the varsity project:

-## Live Preview on netlify:
+## Live Preview on netlify: https://rifat-convention-center.netlify.app/